bparanj/Essential-TDD/book/KindlePublishing/rails4quickly/lesson_5.markdown

 ![HTTP Verb Get](./figures/get_articles_new.png)

-You can see that the browser made a http GET request for the resource "/articles/new" and you see the following error page:
+You can see that the browser made a http GET request for the resource "/articles/new".

 ![Action New Not Found](./figures/unknown_action_new)

+You will see the above error page.

 ### Step 6 ###